-Out of all these, insulation failure is the major reason for short circuits.
-Damage of cable insulation can be the reason for a short circuit.
-Improper wiring allows direct contact of unlike phases.
+Out of all these, insulation failure is the major reason.
+Damage to cable insulation can be the reason for a short circuit.
+Improper wiring allows direct contact with unlike phases.
 Even wet surfaces can conduct electricity and cause short circuits.
 Improper wiring allows direct contact between unlike terminals resulting in short circuits.
 Mishandling of electricity or direct contact with the live conductor can also be the cause of earth faults and short circuits.

 Short circuit protection

 Electric fuses and circuit breakers are used to limit the damages caused by a short circuit.
 Further Earth leakage relays and RCCBs are used for earth faults.
-Circuit breakers isolate the power whenever they sense any short circuits.
-Short circuit protection devices cannot completely prevent the short circuits but can limit the damages caused by it by isolating the power in the event of faults.
+Circuit breakers and fuses isolate the power whenever they sense any current inrush.
+Even though fuses and circuit breakers devices cannot completely prevent short circuits but can limit the damages caused by them by isolating the power in the event of faults.